marianoguerra/efene/README.markdown

     $ rebar get-deps
     $ rebar compile

 And there you go!
+You now have BEAM files in the `ebin` directory, just as with a regular Erlang project; you can load them and run functions from them using the Erlang shell.

-Whenever you make changes to your source code, just run the compile command in rebar again:
+After you make more changes to your source code, just run the rebar compile command again:

     $ rebar compile